SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/signaling/signaling.rst

 A custom notifierList has been created with **myCustomNotifierList** as reference ID.
-It defines a emailNotifier which uses the default email template under Helium (${helium.dir}/tools/common/templates/log/email_new.html.ftl).
+It defines an emailNotifier which uses the default email template under Helium (${helium.dir}/tools/common/templates/log/email_new.html.ftl).
-It also set the title of you email to be "[signal] My build goes wrong: ${signal.name}" (signal.name property will be replace by the signal name raised).
+It also sets the title of your email to be "[signal] My build goes wrong: ${signal.name}" (signal.name property will be replaced by the signal name raised).
-**notifyWhen** attribute will make the notifier to send a notification only on build failure.
+**notifyWhen** attribute will make the notifier send a notification only on build failure.
 Finally the two additional email addresses will be set using the **additionalrecipients** attribute.

-We then need to link the signal configuration and our custom the notifier list.
-The signalInput element is use to achieve that.
+We then need to link the signal configuration and our custom  signal to the notifier list, the signalInput element is used to achieve this.
-It must be defined using the same reference ID (see reference overriding howto) as the one in the Helium configuration, the naming convention for this is: **<signal_name>Input**.
+It must be defined using the same reference ID (see reference overriding how to) as the one in the Helium configuration, the naming convention for this is: **<signal_name>Input**.
 Its **failbuild** attribute is set to **defer** which will configure the build to keepgoing, and fail at the end of the build flow.
 Finally an embedded notifierListRef element will reference our custom notifier list: **myCustomNotifierList**.

-While failing the signaling framework will execute all notifier defined and then store internally the build failure so it can raise it again at the end of the execution.
+While failing the signaling framework will execute all notifiers defined and then store internally the build failure so it can raise it again at the end of the execution.

 Example: Report specific errors not included by default